"JUST US RESCUE"

 A couple has a child and the dog doesn't fit into their lifestyle.

-The owner is moving, either due to the military, or into a place that doesn't allow dogs, or the the size requirements have changed and the dog is too big.
+The owner is moving, either due to the military, or into a place that doesn't allow dogs, or that the size requirements have changed and the dog is too big.

 There are also some that do come from puppymills or kennels, or have been abused, neglected, or abandoned.
 However, these dogs usually turn out to be the most loving and affectionate pets, as if they know they are being helped and are sooo very grateful for the littlest bit of love and attention and happy to be a real dog.

 Unfortunately, most people buy dogs without thinking about the time, effort, and expenses involved in keeping a dog.
 These dogs can end up in shelters, or dumped along side the road, and if they're lucky, wind up in rescue.
-With that being said, we will ALWAYS TAKE OUR DOGS BACK, whether it's one of our Whippets we raised and sold, or any of the rescues we've adopted.
+With that being said, we will ALWAYS TAKE OUR DOGS BACK, no questions asked.
 The last thing we ever want is for one of ours that we've worked so hard on placing to wind up in another rescue, or a shelter or pound, or dumped alongside the road somewhere.
 That is totally unacceptable.

 Now this is not to say that all rescue dogs are perfect with no issues and ideal manners and perfectly housebroken.
 Then again, most puppies that people purchase need exactly the same thing!!
 They need socialization and training too, along with the time and patience, and the expenses involved with routine care and veterinary visits.